codio-content/Coding_with_Javascript-2D_Arrays/.guides/content/Reading-from-a-2D-array-d4ba.md

 {Run the code}(node content/1-overview/read.js)

-On the left we have some code that does the following:
+Have a look at the code on the left.
+This is what it does:

-## Define an Array
+## Define an array
 ```javascript
 2  var desks= []
 ```
-Now, the create a 2d array, we fill the regular array `desks` with array for each element.
+To create a 2D array, we fill the regular array `desks` with an array for each element.

 ## Populate the array
-There are a number of equivalent ways to populate the same 2d array.
+There are a number of equivalent ways to populate the same 2D array.

-In our sample code, we do it like this:
+In the sample code, the 2D array has been populated like this:

 ```javascript
 7  desks[0]= ['Adam', 'Ben', 'Carl', 'David']